 3. Give us this day our daily bread.

-Have you ever heard the seasoned, mature Christians say “take one day at a time?”
+Have you ever heard seasoned, mature Christians say, “Take one day at a time?”

-So much wisdom in that old “saying.”
-Usually, when I stress it’s because I am forecasting and taking my life in “chunks” instead of just one day at a time.
+There is so much wisdom in that old “saying.”
+Usually, when I stress, it’s because I am forecasting and taking my life in “chunks” instead of just one day at a time.